 Measles is probably best known for full-body rash and the symptoms of measles always include fever with at least one of the three Cs – Cough, Coryza, Conjuctivitis.

-The main symptoms of Measles appear after an incubation period of 10-12 days, which includes:
+The main symptoms appear after an incubation period of 10-12 days, which includes:

 - Runny nose